CitrineInformatics/citrine-python/docs/source/workflows/design_spaces.rst

 Label information defines which labels are applied to each ingredient in the recipe.
 These labels will always be a subset of all labels from the design space.

+When registered, this type of design space must be a subspace of a :class:`~citrine.informatics.design_spaces.product_design_space.ProductDesignSpace` or part of a :class:`~citrine.informatics.design_spaces.hierarchical_design_space.HierarchicalDesignSpace`.

 The following demonstrates how to create a formulation design space of saline solutions containing three ingredients: water, salt, and boric acid (a common antiseptic).
 We will require that formulations contain 2 ingredients, that no more than 1 solute is present, and that the total fraction of water is between 0.95 and 0.99.